eduvpn/documentation/2FA.md

 ## Plugin

+**NOTE**: this plugin is EXPERIMENTAL!
+It did not receive extensive testing!

 An OpenVPN [plugin](https://github.com/fkooman/auth-script-openvpn) is available to handle 2FA on the side of OpenVPN in a better way.
 By default, verifying the second factor will block the OpenVPN process, making it